Macao travel destination

 Airport WiFi

-Free high-speed WiFi available throughout Macau International Airport.
+Free high-speed WiFi is available throughout the terminal via the 'FreeWiFi.MO' network.

 Recommended Data